NLnetLabs/routinator/doc/manual/source/initialisation.rst

                that are either stale or failed cryptographic verification, or repositories that are temporarily unavailable.

-If you have installed and initialised Routinator manually it is recommended to perform an initial test run.
+If you have built Routinator using Cargo it is recommended to perform an initial test run.
 You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` twice to increase the :doc:`log level<logging>` to *debug*:

 .. code-block:: bash